hexinfra/gorox/hemi/README.md

 How to use
 ==========

-To use the Hemi Engine, add a "require" line to your "go.mod" file:
+To use the Hemi Engine module, add a "require" line to your "go.mod" file:

     require github.com/hexinfra/gorox vx.y.z